Don’t Build It.

 Find ways to organize with transportation workers and unions, from bus drivers to flight attendants, to refuse to participate in transporting ICE detainees

-Document, interrupt, and offer resources for people targeted by abductions!
+Build a rapid response network to document, interrupt, and offer resources for people targeted by abductions!
 Check out these Defend & Recruit toolkits!

-Start an ICE patrol/Migra Watch using the Defend & Recruit toolkit, or join an existing one in your area!
-Check out their latest toolkit on resisting CBP invasion of North Carolina!
+Start an ICE patrol/Migra Watch using Defend & Recruit’s toolkit, or join an existing one in your area!

 Siembra NC hotline (North Carolina)